 Are the behaviours familiar to you?
 They were for me.
 Dieting leads to the same behaviours.
 After researching this study, I now understood why I was binge eating.
 And with this knowledge came the power of knowing how to change, and slowly I was able to put steps in place to recover.

 How do we prevent binge eating?

 Letting go of dieting.
 This is the most important step.
 We have to stop dieting.
 I understand this is a tough as it can be so ingrained in some of us.
 What worked for me was taking small steps towards it, such as not counting calories for one day, not weighing myself daily and challenging myself by slowly eating foods that were on my “banned” list.
 You can also check out my blog “Be Free From Dieting”.

 Honouring our hunger.
 When we don’t feed our body when we are hungry or if we consistently under eat, it can lead to binge eating.
 Keeping our body adequately fed and listening and responding to our hunger signals will prevent binge eating.
 Check out my blog “3 Steps to Honour Your Hunger”

 Making peace with foods.
 When we restrict certain foods because we believe they are “bad”, it gives the food power.
 Food is just food, food doesn’t have morals.
 Viewing certain foods as “bad” is a form of restriction and deprivation, and when we eliminate them it leads to binging.
 When we make peace with all foods and give ourselves the go-ahead to eat what we like, the food loses it power and so does the binging.
 You can also check out my blog on “How to Make Peace With Food”

 Remember binging is not our fault.
 It is physical and psychological repose from our body to protect us.
 Once I put the above steps in place I was able to overcome my binge eating for good.

-If you would like more support with this step, you can join my intuitive eating and well-being program here
+If you would like more support with overcoming binge eating, you download week 1 for free of my intuitive eating and well-being program here